Digital-Twin-Aided Dynamic Spectrum Sharing and Resource Management in Integrated Satellite-Terrestrial Networks: Numerical Results

-Fig.~\ref{fig:Q_convergence} shows the convergence of QL in two phases due to the proposed algorithms in different cases.
+Fig.~\ref{fig:Q_convergence} shows the QL convergence of the proposed algorithm in two phases and of the benchmarks in different cases.
 It is worth noting that the RT-Refine algorithm consists of phase 1-the DT-JointRA algorithm and phase 2-the refinement stage, which operate on different input types, i.e., predicted and actual information, respectively.
 Since the DT-JointRA algorithm and FIA share the same structure with only differences in inputs, their convergence rates are similar.
 Particularly, the DT-JointRA algorithm and FIA require only about $25$ iterations for convergence in both cases $p_{\sf{AP}}^{\sf{max}}=30$ dBm and $p_{\sf{AP}}^{\sf{max}}=36$ dBm.
 Although in the RT-Refine algorithm, phase 2 is executed right after phase 1 (i.e., DT-JointRA), it is bumpy at the beginning of phase 2, which is due to the changes in inputs, i.e., replacing $\{ \hat{\boldsymbol{h}}_{e}, \hat{\boldsymbol{\lambda}}_{e} \}$ by $\{\boldsymbol{h}^{*}_{e}, \boldsymbol{\lambda}_{e} \}$.
 However, phase 2 requires only about $3$ iterations for convergence.
+Especially, leveraging extracted output from RT-Refine phase 1 as an initial point for phase 2 facilitates a faster convergence rate, compared to about $10$~iterations of the SF-RA algorithm.
 This emphasizes the practical implementation aspect of the proposed RT-Refine algorithm.
+Additionally, since the solution is improved over iterations, if the practical running time is excessive, the algorithm can be terminated before full convergence to obtain a sufficiently good solution.